eyecan-ai/pipelime/examples/piper/compile/README.md

 pipelime piper compile -i dag.yml -p params.yml -o $COMPILED_FILE
 ```

-If yuo try to launch the compile tool without providing a configuration file, the tool will fail due to missing replacement for the placeholders:
+If you try to launch the compile tool without providing a configuration file, the tool will fail due to missing replacement for the placeholders:

 ```
 pipelime piper compile -i dag.yml